-The RIDE and the VT AOE convene an advisory committee panel several times a year to discuss psychometric, test development, administrative, and policy issues of relevance to current and future Rhode Island and Vermont assessments.
+The RIDE and the VT AOE convene an advisory committee panel several times each year to discuss psychometric, test development, administrative, and policy issues of relevance to current and future Rhode Island and Vermont assessments.
 This committee is composed of several nationally recognized assessment experts and highly experienced practitioners from several school districts.

-1.3.4 American Institutes for Research
+1.3.4 Cambium Assessment, Inc

-The American Institutes for Research (AIR) is the vendor that was selected through the state-mandated competitive procurement process.
-AIR is responsible for developing test content, building test forms, conducting psychometric analyses, administering and scoring test forms, and reporting test results for the MSSA described in this report.
-Additionally, AIR is responsible for developing and maintaining the AIRCore item bank.
+CAI (formerly the American Institutes for Research [AIR]) is the vendor that was selected through the state-mandated competitive procurement process.
+CAI is responsible for developing test content, building test forms, conducting psychometric analyses, administering and scoring test forms, and reporting test results for the MSSA.
+Additionally, CAI is responsible for developing and maintaining the ICCR item bank.